-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs (Ireland) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Our objectives are to obtain reasonable assurance about are not made. whether the financial statements as a whole are free Under the Code of Practice for the Governance of State from material misstatement, whether due to fraud or Bodies (August 2016) (the "Code of Practice"), we are error, and to issue an auditor's report that includes required to report to you if the statement regarding the our opinion.
+Reasonable assurance is a high level of system of internal control required under the Code of assurance but is not a guarantee that an audit Practice as included in the Directors' Report does not conducted in accordance with ISAs (Ireland) will reflect the Company's compliance with paragraph 1.9(iv) always detect a material misstatement when it exists. of the Code of Practice or if it is not consistent with the Misstatements can arise from fraud or error and are information of which we are aware from our audit work considered material if, individually or in the aggregate, on the financial statements.
+We have nothing to report in they could reasonably be expected to influence the this respect. economic decisions of users taken on the basis of these financial statements.

-A further description of our responsibilities for the audit of the financial statements is located on IAASA's website at: https://iaasa.ie/publications/description-of-the-auditors-responsibilities-for-the-audit-of-the-financial-statements.
+A further description of our responsibilities for the audit of the financial statements is located on IAASA's website at: https://iaasa.ie/publications/description-of-theauditors-responsibilities-for-the-audit-of-the-financialstatements.
 This description forms part of our auditor's report.